Irish American family the Sullivans lost five sons in one day. They died on this day, November 13, in 1942.

 Because of the risk of further enemy action, the remaining US ships did not search for survivors as the commander of the task force believed that no one could have survived the blast.
 He did ask that a reconnaissance mission in the area report the ship’s location, which it did, but the message was lost and rescue efforts did not begin for several days.

 Francis, Joseph, and Madison were killed in the initial attack and Albert drowned during the second attack.
 George was one of 80 men who made it to life rafts, but who would die a few days later from shock, exposure or sharks.
-Subsequently, only 10 men from the Juneau would be rescued.
+Subsequently, only 10 men from the Juneau were rescued.

 The sacrifice and devotion of the Sullivan Brothers touched the hearts of the American people with an outpouring of grief and sympathy.
-Franklin Roosevelt sent a personal letter of condolence to their parents, Pope Pius XII sent a silver religious medal and rosary with his message of regret and the Iowa Senate and House adopted a formal resolution of tribute to the Sullivan brothers.
+Franklin Roosevelt sent a personal letter of condolence to their parents.
+Pope Pius XII sent a silver religious medal and rosary with his message of regret and the Iowa Senate and House adopted a formal resolution of tribute to the Sullivan brothers.

 The Sullivan brothers were remembered by the Navy through the christening of the destroyer "USS The Sullivans" in 1943 by their mother.
 This was the first time a US Navy ship was named after more than one individual.
-Albert’s son James would later serve aboard the ship named after his father and uncles.
+Albert’s son James later served aboard the ship named after his father and uncles.
 The ship would earn 9 battle stars in WWII and in Korea before she was decommissioned in 1965.

 However, the Navy accorded the Sullivan brothers and their sacrifice the honor of naming a second ship "USS The Sullivans."
-This ship this time was a modern Aegis class destroyer still on active service.
+This ship this time was a modern Aegis-class destroyer still on active service.
 Both ships adopted the Sullivan Brothers own motto ”We Stick Together.”

 The words and devotion to country and family of the Sullivans are well worth remembering by all Americans.